mvazquezc/container-signature-verification-lab/README.md

 We also need a http server that will host gpg signatures.
 We have configured `httpd` in the same host where the registry runs, it's configured to listen on port `8080` (you can use whatever port you want).

+## Configure image verification for OpenShift release images

-## Verifying OpenShift Release Images
+### Verifying OpenShift Release Images

 In a default configuration, the runtime doesn't verify image signatures.
-In this section we will see how to configure the runtime to verify container images signatures for images coming from `quay.io/openshift-release-dev`.
+In this section we will see how to configure the runtime to verify OCP release images signatures.

 1. Deploy a disconnected cluster following the official docs.